All Commissions

 IOU

-Northeastern South Dakota counties bordering Minnesota and North Dakota
+Northeastern South Dakota, portions of eastern rural counties bordering Minnesota and North Dakota

 East River Electric Power Cooperative